 Greenhouse Gas (GHG) emission disclosures inform investors of Pacific Life's carbon footprint and track progress as society transitions to a low carbon economy.
-Scope 1 and Scope 2 emissions were calculated for the first time in 2022 with an established baseline of 2019 using emission quantification methodologies drawn from the Greenhouse Gas Protocol developed by the World Resources Institute and World Business Council for Sustainable Development (GHG Protocol).
-The emission manual is reviewed and updated at least annually based on developments in data collection, calculation, and data quality review process in future years.
-Emissions are calculated in metric tons of carbon dioxide emissions, or MTCO2e.
+Scope 1 and Scope 2 emissions are calculated annually with a baseline of 2019, using emission quantification methodologies drawn from the Greenhouse Gas Protocol developed by the World Resources Institute and World Business Council for Sustainable Development (GHG Protocol).
+The emissions manual is reviewed and updated at least annually based on developments in data collection, calculation, and data quality review process in future years.
+Emissions are calculated in Metric Tons of Carbon Dioxide emissions, or MTCO2e.

-2022 Scope 1 emissions are 872.6 MTCO2e, a decrease of 11% over the prior year, and 2022 Scope 2 emissions are 5982.1 MTCO2e, a decrease of 1% over the prior year.
+2023 Scope 1 emissions are 782.8, a decrease of 11% over the prior year, and 2022 Scope 2 emissions are 3045.7, a decrease of 50% over the prior year.
+In total, Scope 1 and Scope 2 GHG emissions have been reduced 60% from our baseline in 2019.
 Pacific Life defines its GHG emissions inventory organizational boundaries using the Operational Control Approach.
-Offices over which Pacific Life has operational control are included in the GHG emissions inventory, including owned and leased properties, globally with the exception of the following: 1) Field offices and 2) Any office that is smaller than 500 sq.ft.
-Progress will be monitored year over year.
-Scope 3 emissions are not yet calculated, but are planned to be assessed in the future.
+Offices over which Pacific Life has operational control are included in the GHG emissions inventory, including owned and leased properties globally with the exception of the following: 1) Field offices and 2) Any office that is smaller than 5000 sq.ft.
+Progress will be monitored and reported year over year.
+Scope 3 emissions are not yet calculated but are planned to be assessed in the future.